magaal/azure-content/articles/expressroute-faqs.md

 ### What happens if I exceed the BGP limits?
 BGP sessions will be dropped.
 They will be reset once the prefix count goes below the limit.

+### I am using a Peer ASN of 65555, as this is in the private range, shouldn't it work?
+65555 is not a valid ASN number.
+If you are using a private ASN, refer to the [IANA Autonomous System (AS) Numbers](http://www.iana.org/assignments/as-numbers/as-numbers.xhtml) directory.
+The allowed private ASN range is 64512-65534.

 ### After I advertise the default route (0.0.0.0/0) to my virtual networks I can't activate Windows running on my Azure VMs.
 What can I do?
 The following steps will help Azure recognize the activation request: